firefly-oss/lib-common-data/docs/data-enrichers/guide.md

 **Key Point**: The controllers (`SmartEnrichmentController`, etc.) are **inside lib-common-data JAR**, not in your microservice code.
 Spring Boot's `@ComponentScan` from `DataEnrichmentAutoConfiguration` automatically discovers and registers them.

-**Important Note**: There is a deprecated `AbstractDataEnricherController` class that you might see in the codebase.
-This is an **old pattern** that required microservices to manually extend it and create controllers. **Do NOT use it** - it's marked for removal.
-The new pattern (October 2025) uses only the 3 global controllers above.

 ### Example: Complete Microservice Structure

 ```